 - 2. The SC will only switch off its lights for a restart when the RV and CC have entered the pit area under instruction from the CoC. - 3.
 The SC boards will be removed once the SC has exited the circuit, and no car may overtake another prior to the Start/Finish line where a green flag will be waved. - 4.
 The pit exit will be deemed to be closed when the safety car train enters the pit straight and will remain closed until the last car in the train has passed the pit exit. - 5.
 Should the pit straight area be blocked by debris from an incident, the SC may use the pit lane to avoid that section of the circuit during the SC period at the discretion of the CoC. - 6.
 Once the SC lights have been switched off competitors may not weave behind the SC but must maintain a single line of vehicles until the restart. - 7.
 Should the SC come up behind a slow-moving competitor during the SC period that competitor must be taken as a slow-moving vehicle with a white flag displayed by the marshals, and it must take up position at the rear of Safety Car "train" after being passed by the SC and all other competitors. - 8.
 Cars must proceed at a safe speed to catch up to the SC and form a train behind the SC. - 9.
-Cars leading the SC train may not accelerate and or pass the SC until the SC has left the circuit. - 10.
-Non-compliance with any of the above by competitors refer to Appendix G.
+Cars leading the SC train may not accelerate and or pass the SC until the SC has left the circuit. - Race Pause under Safety Car: In the event of a significant on-circuit safety issue necessitating intervention-such as the removal of excessive standing water, oil spillage, or the extended recovery of accident-damaged vehicles-the safety car will be deployed in accordance with standard protocol, displaying flashing lights to signal all competitors to reduce speed appropriately.